 I never doubted the love of my wonderful earthly father; his cherishing of me was beyond question and reinforced in countless ways throughout our life together.
 Nevertheless, when as a child I transgressed my limits, his discipline was swift, fair, and sometimes painful: emotionally and, on a few occasions, physically as his belt crossed my bottom.
 That administration of corporal punishment occurred very few times, but just enough times and with sufficient strength for me to fear a recurrence should I disobey, a healthy fear that guided me in deciding whether I should or should not do something and kept me from making extremely regrettable choices.
 Having experienced that reaction to my transgression, I lived in constant awareness of his love that included a real fear of what would occur should I step out of line.
 That genuine fear of fair consequences kept me out of much trouble, for which I am eternally grateful to my dad and to our Father in heaven who provided the model he followed.
 (Proverbs 13:24, 19:18, 22:15, 23:13, 29:15; Hebrews 12:5-11)

-Fearing God helps us obey.
+Fearing God helps us obey, which we will reflect on more in the next section.
 As Moses told the Israelites, "the fear of God will be with you to keep you from sinning."
 (Exodus 20:20) Notice that the Hebrew word fear of fearing God is the same Hebrew word as being afraid, both aspects of which appear in this same verse.
-"Moses said to the people, 'Do not be afraid, (> יְרֵא ȳara') God has come to test you, so that the fear (יְרֵאָק יִירָא ȳara') of God will be with you to keep you from sinning."
-Again, we see here not a morbid terror but a healthy fear of the consequences of disobeying, i.e., rebelling against God-a very dangerous decision and unwise act.
+"Moses said to the people, 'Do not be afraid, (> y, y, ara) God has come to test you, so that the fear $(\neg, y, y, ara)$ of God will be with you to keep you from sinning."
+(Exodus y, y, y, y, ara) of God will be with you to keep you from sinning."
+Again, we see here not a morbid and paralyzing terror but a very real yet healthy fear of the consequences of disobeying, i.e., rebelling against God-a very dangerous decision and unwise act.